Zizhuang-Miao/Miao2025_social-tom/README.md

-# Scripts for *Common and distinct neural correlates of social interaction perception and theory of mind*
+# Scripts and behavioral data for *Common and distinct neural correlates of social interaction processing and theory of mind in narratives*

 Zizhuang Miao

-This repo hosts the codes accompanying the article titled "Common and distinct neural correlates of social interaction perception and theory of mind" ([link here]()).
-Readers should be able to re-use most of those codes to replicate experiments and analyses.
+This repo hosts the codes and behavioral data accompanying the article titled "Common and distinct neural correlates of social interaction processing and theory of mind in narratives".
+Readers should be able to use and adpat these codes to replicate experiments, analyses, and results.

 ## Software dependency
 The analyses were performed in Python 3.9 and MATLAB R2022b.
 Besides many commonly used packages (e.g., `pandas` and `numpy` in Python), I used the following open-source packages: